-Community Housing Partnership’s housing and support services annually impact the lives of over 1,900 adults, children, seniors, and veterans who have experienced homelessness.
-The support services we provide, such as physical and mental health care access, education, and job training, combined with housing enable people who have experienced homelessness to transform their lives.
-Our support services provide the essential help residents need to rebuild their lives after a period of homelessness, and set them on a path to self-sufficiency.
+Our housing and support services impact the lives of over 1,900 adults, children, youth, seniors, and veterans who are stabilizing their lives after years of homelessness.
+Our services include physical and mental health care access, education and job training, and are key to rebuilding lives and setting people on a path to self-sufficiency.

-Our health services offer assistance to residents with mental health needs.
-These services include assessment, treatment planning, therapy, and crisis intervention including evaluation for psychiatric hospitalizations.
-They are delivered by a master’s degree-level clinician supervised by a licensed professional.
-Our clinical services have also improved general health among our tenants by facilitating regular medical care, addressing chronic conditions, reducing substance-use, and decreasing hospitalizations.
+Delivered by registered or licensed professionals, health services offer assistance to residents with mental health needs, including assessment, treatment planning, therapy, and crisis intervention.
+Clinical services improve general health among our residents by facilitating regular medical care, addressing chronic conditions, reducing substance-use, and decreasing hospitalizations.

 Youth & Family Programs